Top of main content

-So, here’s 10 challenges to create a spark to start your money saving journey, and help you stay committed along the way.
+So, here are 10 challenges to create a spark to start your money saving journey, and help you stay committed along the way.

 Try putting away AED 5 every day for a year.
 It might not seem like a lot, but it’ll add up to AED 1,825 if you stick with it for 12 months.